MixinNetwork/mixin/doc/mixin-kernel-technical-paper.md

 Validators can pre-publish nonce commitments.
 When the proposer has a usable precommitment, it can begin with a full challenge rather than waiting for a fresh announcement/commitment round trip.
 Each nonce handle is single-use: the first aggregate challenge permanently binds it, an identical retry may reuse the cached response, and a different challenge is rejected to prevent private-key disclosure.
 Consumed commitment keys and snapshot-to-nonce retry bindings are retained in bounded insertion-order histories; the consumed nonce itself is removed from the active precommitment pool.

+Announcements and commitment aggregation are restricted to `ConsensusReady` signers at the snapshot timestamp.
+A node that is accepted but has not passed the maturity delay is not part of the `ConsensusKeys` signer list, so its commitment mask index cannot align with that list; the proposer neither sends announcements to such a node nor admits its commitments, including commitments derived from prepublished precommitments.
+The node still receives finalizations and stays synchronized; it simply cannot co-sign ordinary snapshots until mature, and its precommitments remain unused until then.

 Proposal state is deliberately disposable, but transaction work is not.
 A local aggregator associates each transaction hash with its verifier, suppressing another proposal for that transaction on the same chain and round during the round-gap window.
 Recoverable self-announcement deferrals—such as graph-readiness, stale timestamp, round-cutoff, or external-reference refresh—return available, still-unfinalized transactions to the queue.
 Kernel does the same when a self-announcement cannot enter a full local action queue, aggregation reaches a terminal error, or an aggregator remains incomplete for one round gap.
 A round transition similarly deduplicates and requeues transactions owned only by discarded old-round aggregators while leaving the snapshot that triggered the new round under its new owner.

 Late commitments for an expired aggregator are ignored.
 If a candidate batch overlaps an existing verifier, only the unowned companion transactions are requeued; the already-owned hashes remain with their active proposal.
 These rules avoid both transaction loss and a hot loop of duplicate proposals without changing any snapshot validity or quorum requirement.